 And, while the origin of the name is just as much of a guess as to the drink’s origin, it’s commonly believed the Paloma is named after a classic Mexican folk song name, you guessed it, La Paloma.

 Okay, time to get down to details!

-- Don’t Skip The Salt: First, don’t forget the lime juice and salt because they take it from being a glass of tequila cut with soda to an actual cocktail — those two simple additions make it more balanced so it’s not too sweet or boozy.
+First, don’t forget the lime juice and salt because they take it from being a glass of tequila cut with soda to an actual cocktail — those two simple additions make it more balanced so it’s not too sweet or boozy.
 And, we fully believe that even the fiercest of hot salsas are tamed when you take a sip of a Paloma so we almost always order the cocktail when we’re going for a particularly spicy meal.

-- Personalize It!
-And that is our final piece of advice: feel free to mix up the measurements below to your personal preference.
+Finally, feel free to mix up the measurements below to your personal preference.
 If you want it less sour, lower the lime juice.
 If you have especially sweet grapefruit soda, add more lime and salt.
 And, if you really like salt, feel free to rim the glass with it!

 Classic Paloma Cocktail Recipe

 - 1/8 ounce freshly squeezed lime juice

 - ice cubes